-Confederation Park in Ottawa is one of the Capital’s main parks for public events.
 The park hosts Winterlude activities, Canada Day celebrations and the Ottawa International Jazz Festival.
-When not holding events, Confederation Park is an urban oasis away from the hustle and bustle of downtown Ottawa.
+When not being used for events, Confederation Park is an urban oasis away from the hustle and bustle of downtown Ottawa.